 \subsection{Contextual Awareness}

-Throughout the design task, we noted the agent exhibited great contextual awareness and cognitive capabilities.
-This keen awareness facilitates a better understanding of the nuances involved in design tasks, enabling the agent to contribute more effectively.
-We've identified three tiers of contextual awareness displayed by the agents within the FCI GDT, each contributing uniquely to the design process: \begin{itemize} \item \textbf{Understanding the Design Space: }The agent possesses a good awareness of the FIC's design space if properly tuned.
-This enables it to not only grasp the broader technological landscape but also to identify and propose relevant and appropriate DGs. \item \textbf{Reasonably Detailing Post-DG Establishment: }After a DG is established, the agent can suggest sensible design details and correct errors based on the context.
-For instance, it can suggest representative yoga poses and propose corresponding input detection methods; it also recommends feasible parameters like frequency and duration based on the intended detection target or action. \item \textbf{Strategic Technical Implementation: }When determining technical implementation, the agent can suggest practical qualitative and even quantitative solutions based on the DG and design details. s include advising on the shape and processing material requirements for input airbags, or suggesting dimensions for shape-changing output airbags tailored to the usage scenario. \end{itemize}

-We believe the contextual awareness of LLM agents could positively impact the process of designing novel devices.
-Our hypothesis suggests that such awareness not only makes the ideation and development phases more efficient but also fosters the creation of solutions that blend innovation with practicality, thereby enhancing the collaborative design performance between AI and human users.
-This vision emphasizes the necessity for extensive empirical studies in human-AI co-design tasks using our tool to substantiate these potential outcomes.
-Accordingly, we posit that the agent's contextual awareness could emerge as a crucial factor in navigating the complexities of novel device design.
-Should LLM agents demonstrate the capacity to understand, detail, and implement design strategies with precision, they could become invaluable resources in the evolving landscape of novel device creation.
+Throughout the design task, we observed that the agent demonstrated strong contextual awareness and cognitive capabilities, enabling a generative design process beyond the capabilities of conventional design tools.
+We identified three tiers of contextual awareness exhibited by the agents: \begin{itemize} \item \textbf{Understanding the Design Space:} The agent, when properly tuned, demonstrates a solid awareness of the FCI’s design space.
+This allows it not only to grasp the broader technological landscape but also to identify and propose appropriate DGs. \item \textbf{Reasonably Detailing Post-DG Establishment:} Once a DG is established, the agent can propose sensible design details and correct errors based on context.
+For example, it can suggest representative yoga poses along with corresponding input detection methods and recommend feasible parameters, such as frequency and duration, based on the intended detection target or action. \item \textbf{Strategic Technical Implementation:} When determining technical implementation, the agent can propose practical qualitative and even quantitative solutions based on the DG and design details.
+Examples include advising on the shape and material requirements for input airbags or suggesting dimensions for shape-changing output airbags tailored to the usage scenario. \end{itemize} We believe that the contextual awareness of LLM agents could enhance the process of designing novel devices.
+Our hypothesis suggests that such awareness not only streamlines the ideation and development phases but also promotes the creation of solutions that blend innovation with practicality.
+We vision that the agent’s contextual awareness could become a key factor in navigating the complexities of novel device design.
+If LLM agents can demonstrate the ability to understand, detail, and implement design strategies with precision, they could become invaluable assets in the evolving landscape of novel device creation.